kamalhussain/nuage-nova-compute/OpenStack-Nuage.md

 Installing OpenStack and Nuage using Ubuntu MAAS/Juju
 ========================================================
 Ubuntu Metal as a Service (MAAS) is a system to setup physical hardware for installing complex software products such as OpenStack.
-Juju is the service orchestration tool that help you easily build cloud environments.
+Juju is the service orchestration tool that helps you easily build cloud environments.
 Juju can be used to deploy applications directly on a MAAS cluster.

 Please see the instructions below for installing OpenStack and Nuage on bare metal by using MAAS and Juju.